How to overcome decision fatigue

 If it is not essential, you need to let it go.

 If the decision does not support The ONE thing in your life that will make everything else easier, then let it go.

 Just let it go.
 If it becomes important again, let it bubble back up to the surface, but otherwise I find that things you thought were important decisions, turn out to simply be nothing of note.

 Work on overcoming your decision fatigue every day.

 Focus on The ONE Thing that really matters, and if you are a leader, delegate.

 Work on your health and wellness.

-Utilize tools at your disposal (lists, systems, meditation, reading, days off) to reduce your decision fatigue and get on with life.
+Utilize tools at your disposal (lists, systems, meditation, reading, days off) to overcome your decision fatigue and get on with life.

 You got this!